tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-06-16-rejecting-specialization.md

 This is a concept that Venkatesh created in his email newsletter Art of Gig.
 I’m quoting liberally from it because it’s no longer online (with Venkat’s permission):

-The top 3 articles of the hundreds I’ve written, in terms of how much they drove cold inbound leads for consulting gigs, are the following.
+> The top 3 articles of the hundreds I’ve written, in terms of how much they drove cold inbound leads for consulting gigs, are the following.
 What feature do you think they have in common?

-The Gervais Principle (2009): A dark/satirical take on office politics and corporate sociopathy that went hugely viral back in the day.
+>* The Gervais Principle (2009): A dark/satirical take on office politics and corporate sociopathy that went hugely viral back in the day.
-Entrepreneurs are the New Labor (2012): A cynical take on heroic valorization of founders, arguing that VCs are to founders as management to labor.
+>* Entrepreneurs are the New Labor (2012): A cynical take on heroic valorization of founders, arguing that VCs are to founders as management to labor.
-Fat thinking and Economies of Variety (2016): A post arguing for fat startups and messy, wasteful, play-like innovation over “lean” thinking.
+> *Fat thinking and Economies of Variety (2016): A post arguing for fat startups and messy, wasteful, play-like innovation over “lean” thinking.

-It’s not that they are dark and satirical or contrarian.
+> It’s not that they are dark and satirical or contrarian.
 I’ve written other dark/satirical or contrarian things that led to no gigs.

-It’s not that they showcase deep expertise in a subject.
+> It’s not that they showcase deep expertise in a subject.
 They don’t.
 In fact they largely showcase my shallow, self-taught amateurishness on the underlying topics.

-It’s not that they offer step-by-step playbooks to solving the problems they frame.
+> It’s not that they offer step-by-step playbooks to solving the problems they frame.
 They don’t.

-The correct answer is that they each pick a beef worth picking, but not too strongly.
+> The correct answer is that they each pick a beef worth picking, but not too strongly.

-The Gervais Principle picks a beef against feel-good “nice” management thinking that dominated the pop-business literature at the time (I helped drive the surge of interest in darker understandings of business circa 2009-12 I think).
+> The Gervais Principle picks a beef against feel-good “nice” management thinking that dominated the pop-business literature at the time (I helped drive the surge of interest in darker understandings of business circa 2009-12 I think).
 Entrepreneurs are the New Labor picks a beef against people in the tech sector shilling what has come to be known as “hustle porn” and flattering founders with a Hero self-image that blinds them to industry dynamics and debilitating behaviors.
 Fat Thinking picked a beef with the lean six-sigma crowd in big corporations, and the lean startup crowd in the startup scene.

-But importantly, none of these is what you might call “pure beef” where the fight and criticism of an opposed perspective are the main focus or content.
+> But importantly, none of these is what you might call “pure beef” where the fight and criticism of an opposed perspective are the main focus or content.

-They are what you might call “20% beef.”
+> They are what you might call “20% beef.”
 Where the starting point is rejecting some core sacred-cow axiom of a prevailing orthodoxy, and then building something new and interesting, based on additional ideas and novel elements, on that foundation of principled dissent.
 It is something like rejecting Euclid’s parallel line postulate and going out on a limb to see if you can build a non-Euclidean geometry.

-For example, the assumptions I rejected in my 3 articles above are:
+> For example, the assumptions I rejected in my 3 articles above are:

-Executives are nice and managers know what they’re doing (Gervais Principle) Entrepreneurs/founders are heroes (New Labor) Efficiency and optimization are good things (Fat Thinking)
+> * Executives are nice and managers know what they’re doing (Gervais Principle)
+> * Entrepreneurs/founders are heroes (New Labor)
+> * Efficiency and optimization are good things (Fat Thinking)

-So one good answer to how to bootstrap from 0 to 1 is: indie consultants bootstrap with beefs.
+> So one good answer to how to bootstrap from 0 to 1 is: indie consultants bootstrap with beefs.
 It’s not the only way, and it’s certainly not the safest way, but it’s a fun way that is very intellectually satisfying and validating when it works, and is the opposite of soul-destroying and dehumanizing.

 Venkatesh goes on to outline a bit of a “how-to”:

-Discovering and developing a genuine beef into an artful calling card that lands you gigs is hard work.
+> Discovering and developing a genuine beef into an artful calling card that lands you gigs is hard work.
 That’s why it’s a costly signal.
 You can’t fake it by simple bullshitting.

-You have to put in the work of:
+> You have to put in the work of:

-Spotting a widespread pattern of disillusionment in the margins Identifying the prevailing orthodoxy driving the disillusionment Analyzing its foundations
+> 1. Spotting a widespread pattern of disillusionment in the margins
+> 2. Identifying the prevailing orthodoxy driving the disillusionment
+> 3. Analyzing its foundations
-Rejecting one or more flawed premises driving the disillusionment Adding imaginative alternative premises
+> 4. Rejecting one or more flawed premises driving the disillusionment
+> 5. Adding imaginative alternative premises
-Running with it to see where the whole thing can take you Becoming conscious of what and who you’re for and against Articulating it out there in public and standing behind it.
+> 6. Running with it to see where the whole thing can take you
+> 7. Becoming conscious of what and who you’re for and against
+> 8. Articulating it out there in public and standing behind it.

-[...]
+> [...]
 The work is hard not because it takes effort or time.
 None of those articles took me more than a couple of days to write.
 The work is hard because it takes a certain amount of courage and a good deal of taste.
 If you don’t feel a bit of an adrenaline rush, a sense of a fight-or-flight, a sense of burning bridges, while working on them, you’re not doing it right.

-20% beefs are like proof of experience - you can’t properly beef with an established way of thinking without first deeply understanding the orthodoxy.
+20% beefs are like **proof of experience** - you can’t properly beef with an established way of thinking without first deeply understanding the orthodoxy.
 And I think this is the root of the power of 20% beefs - they demonstrate taste, point of view and experience all in one.

 You can see how this recipe from Venkatesh is literally a playbook that you can follow - first through observing your own consulting work and the disillusionment that exists in the margins (from clients, fellow consultants etc) and then later from trying out some light rejections of the orthodoxy - both in private (with clients and potential clients) and in public (by blogging).

-This line of inquiry is a healthy one for any consultant to take anyway - it’s the role of the consultant to play the fool and take contrary positions, ask stupid questions and check the first principles of everyone’s thinking.
+This line of inquiry is a healthy one for any consultant to take anyway - it’s the role of the consultant to [play the fool](https://tomcritchlow.com/2020/08/18/the-fool/) and take contrary positions, ask stupid questions and check the first principles of everyone’s thinking.

 ## The Industry/Reality Gap
 20% beef is a recipe for developing a strong opinion - but it doesn’t really give you much insight into where to look.
 What kind of orthodoxy should you be analyzing and rejecting?